Sida's work in Democratic Republic of the Congo

 Why do Sida work in DRC?

-Human rights are violated
+Human rights are being violated

 Major security problems and armed violence

-Essential for the climate transition
+Crucial for the climate transition

 Examples of what Sida contributes to